geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

   * All names as printed on the national map (`SwissNames <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/landscape/toponymy.html>`_)
   * The districts
   * The ZIP codes
-  * The addresses (!! the swiss cantons only allow websites of the federal governement to use the addresses search service !!)
+  * The addresses (!! the Swiss cantons only allow websites of the federal government to use the addresses search service !!)
   * The cadastral parcels
 * The **layer search** wich enables the search of layers belonging to the GeoAdmin API.
 * The **feature search** which is used to search through features descriptions.
 Note: you can also specify a bounding box to filter the features. (`Searchable layers <../../../api/faq/index.html#which-layers-are-searchable>`_)